ljolly30/uebs-generative-ai/README.md

 # University of Edinburgh Generative AI Project
-Analysis of data from the University of Edinburgh Business School project titled: Generative AI in education: An analysis of student acceptance, uses and outcomes
+Analysis of data from the University of Edinburgh Business School project titled _Generative AI in education: An analysis of student acceptance, uses and outcomes_

 ## Guide